ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-3.md

 ### Introduction

 In this tutorial, we will install and explore the Sandbox on virtualbox, vmware or Azure.
-We also briefly navigate the Ambari user interface.
+We will also briefly navigate the Ambari user interface.

 ## Pre-Requisites
 - Allow yourself about half an hour to complete this tutorial